Lucretia/orenda/docs/notes/what-i-want.md

 I want the following things:

 * A replacement for Ada, but adhering to the same principles.
+  * Model the domain, not the machine. i.e. the difference between the compiler handling the data sizes and the programmer having to specify a machine type, int32, in64, float, double, etc.
 * A **readable**, nice syntax.
 Wirthian in style, but not exactly his as I'm not a fan of his semi-colon and uppercase keyword usage.
 I will do what Ada did and make it a bit more consistent.
 I will also use other influences.
 * Like other people developing other languages, I want get pleasure from developing software again.
 * Small core language containing **orthogonal** concepts.